amandahantony/kickstarter-analysis/README.md

-# Excel Analysis of Kickstarter Campaigns Across the Globe
+# Excel Analysis of Kickstarter Campaigns
 Performing Excel analysis on Kickstarter campaigns and their data, to map trends and produce meaningful conclusions.

 ## Overview of Project